 WHY Choose a Holistic Vet for Your Pet?

-- Holistic vets that have become involved in holistic medicine are very passionate about what they do.
+- Holistic vets trained in holistic medicine are very passionate about what they do.
 It takes years of extra training to become proficient in these alternative healing modalities.

 - Many practitioners are finding that drug therapy is no longer effective in chronically ill animals and seek out training in alternative modalities in order to help their clients.